 cd ip_exit_enum

-make build
+make install

 Source code: https://github.com/sinnet3000/ip_exit_enum